sureshvenkatesan/jas_helm_install/README.md

 Next do the helm upgrade to install / enable JAS:

-Here is the helm command:
+Here is the helm command for Xray versions below v3.118 (XRAY-109797) :

 ```
 helm  upgrade --install $MY_HELM_RELEASE \